 This article originally appeared on The CMO Club.

 Mergers, acquisitions and spin-offs challenge even the most reputable and profitable companies.
-According to KPMG research, almost 70 percent of such deals actually reduce shareholder worth or have no impact—even after companies have spent significant time and resources on finances, operations and logistics.
+The majority of such deals actually reduce shareholder worth or have no impact—even after companies have spent significant time and resources on finances, operations and logistics.

 Meanwhile, in the pressure-cooker process of getting a deal done, the impact on the surviving brand is often put on the back burner—or neglected completely.

 Unlocking the value of brand amid monumental change is hard.
 Yet successful deals show it can be done.
 Asking the right questions about brand:

 - Protects that intent throughout the process, and

 Whether a company is facing its first or latest merger, acquisition or spin-off, it will benefit as a brand and a business from upfront thinking and planning.

 Asking questions in these six areas will protect and enhance brand value.

 - Brand and the bottom line.
 How much does brand contribute to the bottom line?
 In the event of a deal, find data to back up decisions on brand elements to carry forward.
 Working with facts vs. long-held beliefs is always better.
 Knowing how much a brand contributes to the bottom line helps determine—and justify—many things, including whether logos are removed, names are changed or products are retired.

 - Strategy and architecture.
 Times of change present opportunities to tell a fresh story and clean up portfolio overlaps that occur because of a deal.
 How bold can and should you be to capitalize on these opportunities?
 The answer will differ for each situation.
 A brand’s experience will guide how much change is optimal.
 Leaders who take defensive postures for fear of disrupting the status quo may miss opportunities.